ClarityCafe/Clara/.github/CONTRIBUTING.md

 # Docker CI

 We use CircleCI to test if the Dockerfile can build.
 If you edited the Dockerfile and it fails, your PR would not be merged.

+# Versioning

+Reminder our versioning follows the Eclipse Che style of versioning.

+- Pre-release versions - x.y.z-SNAPSHOT
+- Release versions - x.y.z

+semver layout is as follows:

+- x : Major revision, not moved until y has reached above 9 (0.10.0 would be 1.0.0)
+- y : Minor revision, although we usually only increment this every major release.
+- z : Patch